andreimita/covid-19-rt-romania/README.md

 Tableau visualization also available on [Tableau Public](https://public.tableau.com/views/book_15874671877920/Romnia?:display_count=y&publish=yes&:origin=viz_share_link).

 **tableau/data_extract.hyper**
+Data extract used by the Tableau visualization for counties in Romania.

+**tableau/global_extract.hyper**
-Data extract used by the Tableau visualization.
+Data extract used by the Tableau visualization for all countries.